 Submit any non-emergency City of Pittsburgh concerns or questions through this online form and a 311 representative will assist you.

-Through a variety of outreach, prevention, counseling, advocacy, and training services, the PERSAD Center works to resolve problems faced by the LGBTQ and HIV/AIDS communities.
+Through a variety of outreach, prevention, counseling, advocacy, and training services, the PERSAD Center works to resolve problems faced by the LGBTQIA+ and HIV/AIDS communities.

 Religious Groups & Worship